-Although the tensile strength of the adhesive material used for the LE dorsal-ventral junction is quite high, the adhesive material will likely break when repeated loading is applied to the junction, which causes low-cycle fatigue on the LE dorsal-ventral junction.
+LE dorsal-ventral junction.
 During the passage of Typhoon 0918, a large number of wind direction deviations were observed under high wind conditions.
 Therefore, it can be speculated that cracks formed at the LE dorsal-ventral junction as a result of low-cycle fatigue and the cracks propagated further during subsequent wind turbine operation.

 Based on the finding that cracks form in the adhesive material as a result of large values of stress exerted at the LE dorsal-ventral junction, a few measures are explored to prevent future occurrences of similar incidences.
-Specifically, in order to address low-cycle fatigue, 1) the LE dorsal-ventral junction is over-laminated (Figure 17), 2) more internal reinforcing ribs are added in the LE section, and 3) the internal spars are strengthened.
-In order to examine the effects of these modifications, another FEM investigation is performed for the reinforced simulated blades for Analysis Condition 2 from Table 2.
-Figure 18 shows one result of this analysis, suggesting that the values of stress in the LE section were reduced to 30% of the original values and no cracks would form under meteorological conditions equivalent to those that were present with Typhoon 0918.
+Specifically, in order to address low-cycle fatigue, 1) the LE dorsal-ventral junction is over-laminated (Figure 18); 2) more internal reinforcing ribs are added in the LE section; and 3) the internal spars are strengthened.
+In order to examine the effects of these modifications, another FEM investigation is performed for the reinforced simulated blades for Analysis Condition 2 from Table 1.
+Figure 19 shows one result of this analysis, suggesting that the values of stress in the LE section were reduced to 30% of the original values and no cracks would form under meteorological conditions equivalent to those that were present with Typhoon 0918.

-5. Conclusion
+5. Conclusions